-When more customization is needed than the built-in options can provide, Dataiku DSS allows users to implement custom solutions with code.
-This is the same dynamic found in other areas of Dataiku DSS, such as data preparation or machine learning.
+When more customization is needed than the visual options can provide, Dataiku allows users to implement custom solutions with code.
+This is the same dynamic found in other areas of Dataiku, such as data preparation or machine learning.

 In this lesson, we’ll introduce how users can code their own custom:

 We’ll also discuss how these customized components can be wrapped into visual plugins for easy re-use by non-coding colleagues.